Am I committing to anything by filling out the enrollment form?

 How are co-op blocks scheduled?

-Cascadia is organized into three, 10-week trimesters (roughly fall, winter & spring).
-Co-op members must join for the entire trimester.
-Most class offerings will change each trimester.
-We anticipate that most classes will be offered for one trimester only, although a few may run for more than one trimester.
+Cascadia is organized into two semesters: one 12-week fall semester, and one 16-week winter/spring semester).
+Co-op members must join for the entire semester.
+Most class offerings will change each semester.
+We anticipate that most classes will be offered for one semester only, although a few may run for the full year.
 Some classes are offered for mixed ages and others are age specific.
 We strive to offer one or two options per child per block every session.

 Are the age groupings listed in the schedule flexible?

 Yes.
 The age ranges for the classes are recommendations.
 There are many bright homeschoolers who are working above grade level.
-That said, social interaction is an important component of the classroom environment.
+That said, maturity and social interaction are important components of the classroom environment.
 Parents are usually the best judges of their child’s abilities, but please be sure that your child is able to function academically AND socially at the age range designated for the class.
 Contact the teacher beforehand if you have questions about appropriate placement.

 Can I drop my 6 year old off for classes?